Alipate Carlile: 2008–2016

 2008 was Carlile's break out season, playing all 22 games in the season, a first for Carlile.
 He quickly become a stalwart in defence for his tight checking role and ability to run forward of the play.
 He averaged 13 disposals, five marks and two tackles.
 He was recognised with the Gavin Wanganeen Medal.
 In 2010, he came third in the John Cahill Medal.

 Carlile's 2015 season was hampered and then abbreviated by an ongoing hip injury.
 He played just 12 games, the last of which was in round 14, his lowest tally in a season since 2007.
-He did however manage to poll the first Brownlow votes of his career after an outstanding display against Hawthorn in which he kept Jarryd Roughead goalless to be a key player in Port's win against Hawthorn.
+He did however manage to poll the first Brownlow votes of his career [2 votes] after an outstanding display against Hawthorn [round 4] in which he kept Jarryd Roughead goalless to be a key player in Port's win against Hawthorn.

 At the conclusion of the 2016 season, he announced his retirement.